beancount/docs/docs/12_exporting_your_portfolio.md

 To account for positions that aren’t supported in Google Finance, the export report can convert a holding to its cash-equivalent value.
 This is also useful for cash positions (e.g., cash sitting idle in a savings or checking account).

-### For example, I hold units of an insurance policy investment vehicle (this is common in Canada, for example, with London Life).
+For example, I hold units of an insurance policy investment vehicle (this is common in Canada, for example, with London Life).
 This is a financial instrument, but each particular policy issuance has its own associated value—there is no public source of data for each of those products, it’s rather opaque, I can obtain its value with my annual statement, but definitely not in Google Finance.
-But I’d still like for the asset’s value to be reflected in my portfolio.<a id="for-example-i-hold-units-of-an-insurance-policy-investment-vehicle-this-is-common-in-canada-for-example-with-london-life.-this-is-a-financial-instrument-but-each-particular-policy-issuance-has-its-own-associated-valuethere-is-no-public-source-of-data-for-each-of-those-products-its-rather-opaque-i-can-obtain-its-value-with-my-annual-statement-but-definitely-not-in-google-finance.-but-id-still-like-for-the-assets-value-to-be-reflected-in-my-portfolio."></a>
+But I’d still like for the asset’s value to be reflected in my portfolio.

-### The way you tell the export code to make this conversion is to specify a special value of “CASH” for the “export” field, like this:<a id="the-way-you-tell-the-export-code-to-make-this-conversion-is-to-specify-a-special-value-of-cash-for-the-export-field-like-this"></a>
+The way you tell the export code to make this conversion is to specify a special value of “CASH” for the “export” field, like this:

     1878-01-01 commodity LDNLIFE
       export: "CASH"